cdalvaro/hacking-with-swift/SwiftUI/README.md

 1. Add a header to the third section, saying _“Amount per person”_
 2. Add another section showing the total amount for the check – i.e., the original amount plus tip value, without dividing by the number of people.
+3. Change the “Number of people” picker to be a text field, making sure to use the correct keyboard type.

 [Code](Projects/WeSplit)